 Axle mass limits are set by the Heavy Vehicle National Law and limit the amount of weight you can carry on an axle or axle group depending on the number of axles and the number and type of tyres.
-More information is available from the NHVR's website.
+Further information can be found at National heavy vehicle mass and dimension limits.